Respect Boise Parks and Trails — Leave No Trace

 Kathryn Albertson Park Boardwalk

-Boise’s outdoor spaces create incredible opportunities for photography.
+Boise’s outdoor spaces create incredible opportunities for outdoor recreation and photography.
 Help us protect these important places by respecting the land and the animals that call our parks and open space reserves home.
 Please practice Leave No Trace principles when visiting a Boise park or trail.

 • Always stay on paved paths and marked trails.
-Do not trample plants, remove brush or disturb habitat to get the shot.
+Do not trample plants, remove brush or disturb habitat.

 • If taking photos of families or portraits for others, place your subject/subjects on durable surfaces (dirt, rock, turf) throughout your entire session.